The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 )

-Split payment across multiple cards (Split Payments)
+Split payment across multiple cards (split payments)

 The Split Payments feature allows customers to split a purchase payment across multiple credit/debit cards.